|Address:||881 Autumnwood Drive|

 and Associates; Dwight Rupert Johnston

-St. Bartholomew was established with the help of St. Philip's Parish in Norwood.
-The church's formation coincided with the development of the Windsor Park Residential Area in the late 1950s.
+St. Bartholomew Anglican Church was established with the help of St. Philip's Parish in Norwood.
+The church's formation coincided with the development of the Windsor Park residential area in the late 1950s.
 The original design was developed by Pratt and Lindgren Architects, while later additions originated from architect Dwight Rupert Johnston.
 This was the first church on the street designed by Pratt and Lindgren Architects; the second was Windsor Park United at 1062 Autumnwood Drive.

 The offer to purchase was accepted on April 16, 1958, and the certificate of title was drawn almost one month later on May 13, 1958.
 The rectory was located at 871 Autumnwood.
 Plans for the church building were presented by Pratt and Lindgren Architects on March 31, 1959, with the cornerstone laid November 11, 1959.
 During construction, services were held in Frontenac School while the parish hall was used for Sunday School and other church activities.
 Construction on an addition designed by Dwight Rupert Johnston began on October 15, 1963 and was completed in 1964.